 5 Don’t Underestimate The Barbarians

-Everything started to go wrong when Attila the Hun rampaged through the Western Roman Empire.
-To the Romans, this was a primitive culture.
-One Roman wrote that the Huns were “so little advanced in civilization that they [made] no use of fire, nor any kind of relish, in the preparation of their food.”
-To the Romans, this was like a battle against cavemen.[6]
+The turning point arrived when Attila the Hun swept through the Western Empire.
+To Romans, the Huns seemed primitive—one contemporary lamented that they “made no use of fire, nor any kind of relish, in the preparation of their food.”

 4 Definitely Don’t Train The Barbarians In Advanced Warfare